 The concentration of nanomaterial is unique to each formulation.
-The goal is to measure endotoxin level per mg of the test formulation, which commonly refers to the active pharmaceutical ingredient (API), but may also be measured in mg of total formulation or total element (e.g. gold or silver).
-The sample should be tested using several dilutions from the stock, not exceeding the Maximum Valid Dilution (MVD).
+The goal of this test is to measure endotoxin level per mg of the test formulation, which commonly refers to the active pharmaceutical ingredient (API), but may also be measured in mg of total formulation or total element (e.g. gold or silver).
+The sample should be tested from the stock solution using several dilutions which do not exceed the Maximum Valid Dilution (MVD).

-To determine the MVD three parameters are needed: endotoxin limit (EL), sample concentration and assay sensitivity (λ).
+To determine the MVD one needs to know three parameters: endotoxin limit (EL),sample concentration and assay sensitivity (λ).
 EL is calculated according to the following formula:

-$$EL = K/M$$
+EL=K/M

-where K is the maximum endotoxin level allowed per dose (5 EU/kg for all routes of administration except for the intrathecal route, for which K is 0.2 EU/kg) and M is the maximum dose to be administered per kg of body weight per single hour [1].
+where K is maximum endotoxin level allowed per dose (5 EU/kg for all routes of administration except for the intrathecal route, for which K is 0.2 EU/kg) and M is the maximum dose to be administered per kg of body weight per single hour [1].
 Note, estimation of EL for nanomaterials used as radiopharmaceuticals or as medical devices will be different; please refer to USP BET 85 for details [1].
-When the dose information for the test nanomaterial is available based on an animal model (e.g. in mouse), it can be converted into human equivalent dose (HED).
+When the dose information for the test nanomaterial is available based on an animal model (e.g. in mouse), one may use it to convert into human equivalent dose (HED).
 To do so, the animal dose is divided by the conversion factor specific to each animal species, e.g. 12.3 for mouse.
 Please refer to the FDA guideline for other conversion ratios [2].
-Dose for cancer therapeutics is often provided in mg/m^2 instead of mg/kg.
-To convert an animal or human dose from mg/m^2 to mg/kg, the dose in mg/kg is divided by the conversion factor of 37, indicated as k_m (for mass constant).
-The k_m factor has units of kg/m^2 ; it is equal to the body weight in kg divided by the surface area in m^2 .
-Example: $74 mg/m^2/37 = 2 mg/kg$ [2].
+Dose for cancer therapeutics is often provided in mg/m2 instead of mg/kg.
+To convert an animal or human dose from mg/m2 to mg/kg the dose in mg/kg is divided by the conversion factor of 37, indicated as k_m (for mass constant).
+The k_m factor has units of kg/m2; it is equal to the body weight in kg divided by the surface area in m2.
+Example 74 mg/m2/37 = 2mg/kg [2].